anandj123/redshift-bq-migration/README.md

-bucket_name | Name of the S3 bucket where the Redshift UNLOAD will write the output parallel_threads | Number of threads to run UNLOAD commands. conn_string | Connection string for Redshift cluster
-schemas: | List of Redshift schemas that need to be unloaded.
+bucket_name | Name of the S3 bucket where the Redshift UNLOAD will write the output parallel_threads | Number of threads to run UNLOAD commands. conn_string | Connection string for Redshift cluster schemas | List of Redshift schemas that need to be unloaded.
 This is a YAML list.
 &emsp;schema_name | Name of the schema to unload &emsp;tables | YAML list of tables in the schema that needs to be unloaded.
 &emsp;&emsp;table_name | Name of the table in Redshift